-For each objective below, read the information provided and answer the questions that follow on a separate sheet of paper in your own handwriting.
+For each objective below, read the information provided and answer the questions that follow in your own handwriting.

 Objective 1: Identify components of strong experimental design

 Read the following articles to gain an understanding of what experimental testing/design should consider and to understand what experimental design is about.